gsoft-inc/wl-web-configs/docs/swc/configure-jest.md

 The [predefined options](#3-set-predefined-options) are useful to quickly customize the [default development configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/jest.ts) of this library, but only covers a subset of an [SWC configuration](https://swc.rs/docs/configuration/swcrc).
 If you need full control over the configuration, you can provide configuration transformer functions.
 Remember, **no locked in** :heart::v:.

-To view the default Jest configuration of this library, have a look at the [Jest configuration file](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/jest.ts) on Github.
+To view the default Jest configuration of this library, have a look at the [jest.ts configuration file](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/jest.ts) on Github.

 ### `transformers`